-Learners will be supported to meet the behaviour standards and will be provided with repeated induction sessions wherever appropriate.
-Learners will be supported to develop an understanding of the school's Behaviour Policy and wider culture.
+Learners will be supported to develop an understanding of the school's Positive Behaviour Policy and wider culture.

 Learners will be asked to give feedback on their experience of the behaviour culture to support the evaluation, improvement, and implementation of the behaviour policy.

-Extra support and induction will be provided for learners who are mid-phase arrivals.
+Extra support and induction will be provided for learners who are mid-year arrivals.